evhub/rpgengine/README.md

 PARTICIPATING IN BATTLES:
 Battle mode allows for automatic management of turns.
 Here is a list of the commands used to manage battles:
 ```
-battle		# This command will attempt to start a battle.
+battle:		# This command will attempt to start a battle.
 All connected players must enter this command for the battle to start.
 				# NOTE: You must be in a game for this to work.
-done		# This command will end your turn.
+done:		# This command will end your turn.
-hold		# This command will hold your turn, permanently moving you one forward in the turn order.
+hold:		# This command will hold your turn, permanently moving you one forward in the turn order.
-end			# This command will end the battle.
+end:		# This command will end the battle.
 				# NOTE: This command can only be used by the host during his/her turn.
 ```